Travelling can be fun and fulfilling. But when you have cancer, you may have a few more things to think about if you’re planning a trip.

 You will be treated in the same way as a resident of the country you are visiting, including treatment for chronic or pre-existing conditions.

 Some countries outside the EU also have mutual healthcare agreements with the UK.
-For example:

 To claim free or reduced-cost treatment in countries like these, you'll need to prove you are a UK resident.
 This usually involves showing a UK passport.